China hits out at latest US effort to block Beijing’s access to chip technology

 “They’re the strongest controls ever enacted by the US to degrade the PRC’s ability to make the most advanced chips that they’re using in their military modernization,” Secretary of Commerce Gina Raimondo told reporters Sunday, using the acronym for the country’s official name, the People’s Republic of China.

+The new rules include restrictions on the sale of of high bandwidth memory chips, which are critical for high-end applications such as generative AI training, plus fresh software and technology controls.

-Monday’s announcement is the latest round of export restrictions imposed on Beijing by the Biden administration.
+Monday’s announcement is the third round of export restrictions imposed on Beijing by the Biden administration in as many years.
 Last October, the Commerce Ministry reduced the types of semiconductors that American companies can sell to China, citing the desire to close loopholes in regulations announced in 2022.

 In September, the Commerce Ministry separately proposed a ban on the sale or import of smart vehicles that use specific Chinese or Russian technology, citing security concerns.
 The incoming Trump administration has also talked tough on China, including by threatening tariffs.